Che Guevara: Early political office

-On 12 June 1959, Castro sent Guevara out on a three-month tour of mostly Bandung Pact countries (Morocco, Sudan, Egypt, Syria, Pakistan, India, Sri Lanka, Burma, Thailand, Indonesia, Japan, Yugoslavia, and Greece) and the cities of Singapore and Hong Kong.
-Sending Guevara away from Havana allowed Castro to appear to distance himself from Guevara and his Marxist sympathies, which troubled both the US and some members of Castro's 26 July Movement.
+Castro sent Guevara out on a three-month tour of mostly Bandung Pact countries (Morocco, Sudan, Egypt, Syria, Pakistan, India, Sri Lanka, Burma, Thailand, Indonesia, Japan, Yugoslavia, and Greece), Singapore and Hong Kong.
+Sending Guevara away allowed Castro to distance himself from Guevara and his Marxist sympathies, which troubled the US and some members of Castro's 26 July Movement.
 While in Jakarta, Guevara visited Indonesian president Sukarno to discuss the revolution of 1945–1949 in Indonesia and establish trade relations.
 The two bonded, as Sukarno was attracted to Guevara's energy and relaxed approach; moreover they shared revolutionary leftist aspirations against Western imperialism.
-Guevara spent 12 days in Japan (15–27 July), participating in negotiations aimed at expanding Cuba's trade relations.
-He refused to visit and lay a wreath at Japan's Tomb of the Unknown Soldier commemorating soldiers lost during World War II, remarking that the Japanese "imperialists" had "killed millions of Asians".
-Instead, Guevara stated he would visit Hiroshima, where the American military had detonated an atomic bomb 14 years earlier.
-Despite his denunciation of Imperial Japan, Guevara considered President Truman a "macabre clown" for the bombings, and after visiting Hiroshima and its Peace Memorial Museum he sent a postcard to Cuba stating, "In order to fight better for peace, one must look at Hiroshima."
+Guevara spent 15–27 July in Japan, participating in negotiations aimed at expanding Cuba's trade relations.
+He refused to visit and lay a wreath at Japan's Tomb of the Unknown Soldier commemorating soldiers lost during World War II, remarking that Japanese "imperialists" had "killed millions of Asians".
+Instead, Guevara visited Hiroshima, where the Americans had detonated an atomic bomb.
+Despite his denunciation of Imperial Japan, Guevara considered President Truman a "macabre clown" for the bombings, and after visiting the Hiroshima Peace Memorial Museum he sent a postcard to Cuba stating, "In order to fight better for peace, one must look at Hiroshima."

-Upon Guevara's return to Cuba in September 1959, it became evident Castro had more political power.
-The government had begun land seizures in accordance with the agrarian reform law, but was hedging on compensation offers to landowners, instead offering low-interest "bonds", a step which put the US on alert.
-The affected wealthy cattlemen of Camagüey mounted a campaign against the land redistributions and enlisted the newly disaffected rebel leader Huber Matos, who along with the anti-communist wing of the 26 July Movement, joined them in denouncing "communist encroachment".
-Dominican dictator Rafael Trujillo was offering assistance to the "Anti-Communist Legion of the Caribbean" which was training in the Dominican Republic.
-This multi-national force, composed mostly of Spaniards and Cubans, but also Croatians, Germans, Greeks, and right-wing mercenaries, was plotting to topple Castro's regime.
+Upon Guevara's return to Cuba in September, it became evident Castro had more power.
+The government had seized land in accordance with the agrarian law, but was hedging on compensation offers to landowners, instead offering low-interest "bonds", a step which put the US on alert.
+The affected wealthy cattlemen of Camagüey mounted a campaign against land redistribution and enlisted disaffected rebel leader Huber Matos, who along with the anti-communist wing of the 26 July Movement, joined them in denouncing "communist encroachment".
+Dominican dictator Rafael Trujillo offered assistance to the "Anti-Communist Legion of the Caribbean" which was training in the Dominican Republic.
+This multi-national force, composed mostly of Spaniards and Cubans, and right-wing mercenaries, was plotting to topple Castro's regime.